 Making available of the half-year financial report 2021

-The half-year financial report at June 30, 2021 of Bolloré SE has been made available to the public and was registered with the Autorité des Marchés Financiers.
+The half-year financial report at June 30, 2021 of Compagnie de l’Odet has been made available to the public and was registered with the Autorité des Marchés Financiers.

 Attachment